Mikail3/ZeroMQ-BullsAndCows/README.md

 -->
 The main goal of this project was to learn about network programming with the open source messaging libary ZeroMQ

-In order to achieve the logic behind the different types of sockets, I made a game.
+In order to achieve the logic behind the different types of sockets, I made a game with a single client whom is the player, and a server where the game is implemented.

 Bulls&Cows a guessing game based on the computer generating 4 random integers, also called mastermind.